amirmasp/StockLandMatchingEngine/README.md

 ## Fields:
 * OrderType: Char in {N, M, C}

-...Represents whether a line is for a New Order, Modify Order, Cancel Order
+   Represents whether a line is for a New Order, Modify Order, Cancel Order

 * FirmId: Int (4 digit number)

-...Represents aunique id for each participating firm
+   Represents aunique id for each participating firm